Ariel Cohen

 Ariel Cohen is a political scientist focusing on political risk, international security and energy policy, and the rule of law.
 Cohen currently serves as the managing director of the Energy, Growth, and Security Program] (EGS) at the International Tax and Investment Center (ITIC), an independent, nonprofit research and education organization founded in 1993 to promote tax reform and public-private initiatives to improve the investment climate in transition and developing economies.

 He is also a nonresident senior fellow in the Eurasia Center at the Atlantic Council.
 Until July 2014, Cohen was a senior research fellow at The Heritage Foundation in Washington, D.C.
 He specializes in Russia, Eurasia, Eastern Europe, and the Middle East.

 Early life and education

 Cohen was born in Yalta, Soviet Union.
-In 1986, he graduated Bar-Ilan University's law school in Tel Aviv, Israel with a L.L.B.
-He received a M.A. in Law and Diplomacy in 1989, and a Ph.D. from Fletcher School of Law and Diplomacy in 1993.
+In 1986, he graduated from Bar-Ilan University's law school in Tel Aviv, Israel with an L.L.B.
+He received an M.A. in Law and Diplomacy in 1989, and a Ph.D. from Fletcher School of Law and Diplomacy in 1993.